Murder of S. Vithiya: Protests

 The murder prompted widespread anger and demonstrations across the country, particularly in northern Sri Lanka.
 School pupils in Pungudutivu staged protests on 14 May 2015.
 Local residents on the island blockaded roads with logs and burning tyres.
 There were also protests in Kilinochchi, Mullaitivu and the University of Jaffna.

 When eight of the suspects were brought to Jaffna Courts on 20 May 2015, a tense situation arose and stones were pelted at the courts as the protesters demanded that the suspects be handed over to them.
 The police were forced to use tear gas to disperse the protesters.
 127 protesters were arrested.
 During the protest a Sinhalese police officer was heard blaming the protesters for the rape/murder, saying "You should make sure that your men behave".

 A hartal was observed in northern Sri Lanka on 20/21 May 2015 as a protest against the murder.
 Shops, businesses, private transport and even government offices were shut across the Northern Province.
 On 23 May 2015, Jaffna Magistrate’s Court banned protests within the city limits of Jaffna.

+Subsequent events

+One of the convicts J.Kokilan Kanna attempted to sexually assault a female doctor while being treated in the prison hospital in 2026 and was restrained by prison officials.